Biomechanics of the Evolutionary Arms Race

 Other species of moth have also developed ultrasonic clicking, albeit for a different purpose.
 For example, Yponomeuta moths are deaf and have instead developed toxic that makes them distasteful to bats.
 However, bats have poor eyesight; how can these moths communicate that they do not taste good?
 As a solution, these moths have also developed ultrasonic clicking, much like tiger moths, but adapted to a completely different purpose: advertising their distastefulness.
 Since these clicks are not used to jam bat sonar, they are constantly emitted using elastic cymbals situated on their wings.
 By using the force of their wingbeats, these moths constantly produce sound using these elastic cymbals, producing two bursts of clicks every time they flap their wings (O’Reilly et al., 2021).

 Finally, moths possess yet another adaptation to evade by bats: ultrasound absorbing wings.
 Moths possess wings capable of absorbing up to 72% of ultrasound emissions, effectively camouflaging them against the ultrasound radar of bats (Neil et al., 2020).
 These wings are made up of an array of scales placed upon a flexible membrane (Fig. 8A) that each function as resonant absorbers.
-Resonant absorbers are made up of a solid plate with a tight air space behind it and become extremely efficient at absorbing a specific frequency of sound when it matches the frequency of the plate.
+Resonant absorbers are made up of a solid plate with a tight air space behind it and become extremely efficient at absorbing a specific frequency of sound when it matches the resonance frequency of the plate.
 This property allows resonant absorbers to be powerful sound dampeners without requiring thick material.
 This advantage is extremely important for moths, as they can easily incorporate sound dampening into their wings without sacrificing flight ability.
 However, the main drawback of resonant absorbers is that they are only effective at specific frequency ranges.
 Moths, on the other hand, must defend themselves against a large variety of bats, who use a variety of frequencies for sensing and detection of prey.
 As a result, while individual moth scales function as resonant absorbers, the moth wing is capable of dampening sound from a broad range of ultrasound frequencies by using an array of differently tuned resonant absorbers (Fig. 9).
 Each scale is tuned to a different frequency by varying parameters such as length, width, stalk stiffness, and angle of insertion into the wing membrane.
 This arrangement is even able to achieve greater sound absorption than the sum of its parts because of the way the differently tuned scales interact with each other.
 Sound absorption technologies will be able to benefit greatly from a similar approach (Neil et al., 2020).

 Figure 8: (A) Tiling patterns of butterfly wings from species Graphium agamemnon and Danaus chrysippus, and moth wings from species Dactyloceras Lucina and Antheraea pernyi, depicted clockwise from the top right.
 Circles indicate sampling locations accompanied by SEM images of dorsal surfaces.
 Squares show micro-CTs of wing cross-sections for each sample.
 (B) Change in target strength (reflected vs. incident sound intensity) and equivalent sound absorption coefficient of sampled moth and butterfly wings.
 Boxplots represent median, interquartile range, and 95% confidence intervals, with n=5.
 Horizontal lines represent pairwise comparisons with *P ≤ 0.05, **P ≤ 0.01, and ***P ≤ 0.001.
 (C) Sound absorption effects of moth and butterfly wings as a function of wing thickness/wavelength.
 Solid and stippled lines show average values, and the associated shaded areas represent standard deviation.
 [Adapted from Neil et al., 2020]